-Our students use technology to think more critically, to communicate effectively, to express their creativity, and to conduct research.
+We expect our students to utilize technology to think more critically, to communicate effectively, to express their creativity, and to conduct research.
 Our teachers have access to updated technology in their classrooms to engage our students and challenge them to learn in ways not previously imaginable.
-We empower students with the technical skills necessary to participate in a culture that is increasingly dependent upon technology while challenging them to be digital ambassadors spreading the Good News.
+We empower students with the technical skills necessary to participate in a culture that is increasingly dependent upon technology, while also challenging them to be digital ambassadors spreading the Good News.